cap-js-community/websocket/README.md

 ### Event Client Identifier

 Events are broadcast to all websocket clients, including clients that performed certain action.

-In some cases, the
-websocket client shall not be informed about the event, that was triggered by the same client (maybe via a different channel, e.g. OData).
+In some cases, the websocket clients shall be restricted on an instance basis.
+There are use-cases, that only certain clients are informed about an event and also in other cases the client shall not be informed about the event, that was triggered by the same client (maybe via a different channel, e.g. OData).
 Therefore, websocket clients can be identified optionally by a unique identifier provided as URL parameter option `?id=<globally unique value>`.

+The annotation `@websocket.identifier.include` or `@ws.identifier.include` is available on event level and event element level to influence event broadcasting based websocket client identifier to include certain clients based on their identifier (not listed clients are no longer respected when set)
+(alternatives include `@websocket.broadcast.identifier.include` or `@ws.broadcast.identifier.include`):

-The annotation `@websocket.identifier` or `@ws.identifier` is available on event type level and event type element level to influence event broadcasting based websocket client identifier (alternatives include `@websocket.broadcast.identifier` or `@ws.broadcast.identifier`):
+The annotation `@websocket.identifier.exclude` or `@ws.identifier.exclude` is available on event level and event element level to influence event broadcasting based websocket client identifier to exclude certain clients based on their identifier (alternatives include `@websocket.broadcast.identifier.exclude` or `@ws.broadcast.identifier.exclude`):

 Valid annotation values are:

-- **Event type level**:
+- **Event level**:
-  - Provide a static unique identifier to exclude the client from event broadcasting
+  - Provide static unique identifiers to include or exclude clients from event broadcasting
+  - Value can be a single identifier string or an array of identifier strings
-- **Event type element level**:
+- **Event element level**:
-  - Value from event data for the annotated element is used as unique identifier to exclude the websocket client from event broadcasting
+  - Value from event data for the annotated element is used as unique identifiers to include or exclude websocket clients from event broadcasting
+  - Value can be a single identifier string or an array of identifier strings
   - First annotated element with an defined event data value is taken

 The unique identifier can be provided for a websocket client as follows: